HarryRMorrison/CareerKickstart/README.md

 Set up a virtual environment in Unix:
 1. Use pip or another package manager to install virtualenv package <code>pip install virtualenv</code>
 3. Install a venv environment <code>python -m venv venv</code> and install packages <code>pip install -r requirements.txt</code>
+    - Any trouble with the requirements.txt is to do with the environment not pip
 2. Start the virtual environment <code>source virtual-environment/bin/activate</code> This should include flask and all the required packages
 Install sqlite
 4. Install sqlite3 <code>sudo apt-get install sqlite</code>